-The Courtly Arts Performers of Victoria are the “offspring” of the 40 year labour of love of Helga Hill OAM and her devoted husband Mark.
+The Courtly Arts Performers of Victoria are the “offspring” of the 40 year labour of love of Helga Hill OAM and her husband Mark.
 Together they formed the Early Arts Guild of Victoria, and its performance groups; the Early Music Consort of Melbourne and the Ripponlea Renaissance and Baroque Dancers.
 Over the decades the group has grown and encouraged the development of musicians and dancers – along with an extraordinary body of research into the music, dance and gesture from a period spanning the medieval to the late baroque.
 With hundreds of performances in Melbourne and across Victoria, the joys of early music and the “Courtly Arts” have been shared with thousands of people over many decades.
+You can learn more in this Brief History of the Courtly Arts Performers

 - Subscribe to the group so we can let you know of new events as they are scheduled, as well as sharing other news of the groups activities